 - Program: members of the Educational Program Committee

 - Local Arrangements or Volunteer: a group of dedicated people who organized the story tours and other local activities, are bus captains or guides,

-Your Name Badgeholder.
 Bring lots of business cards to exchange with new and old contacts.
 These can be stashed in your name badgeholder for quick access.
-The name badge is also handy for your room key, $$ for the Foundation drawing and your commemorative conference lapel pin (some veterans have their name badge decorated with several years of pins).
-Often a mini-schedule is included in your registration packet that slips into your name badgeholder for easy reference.
+The name badge is also handy for your room key, money for the Foundation drawing and your commemorative conference lapel pin (some veterans have their name badge decorated with several years of pins).

-Afterparty.
-Launched at the Washington, DC Conference (1992) and a tradition ever since, the conference closes with a karaoke party after the Annual Awards Banquet.
+Launched at the Washington, DC Conference (1992) and a tradition ever since, the conference closes with a karaoke party after the Annual Awards & Honors Dinner.
 Full of surprises, laughs and good times, the karaoke party is the time to kick off your shoes, park your inhibitions at the door and sing and dance into the night.
 What happens at the conference stays at the conference – until it ends up on YouTube.